stephengeller/unique-word-calculator/README.md

 in order to produce the table.
 This became the UserInterface class, which has many dependencies injected into it in order to format text and produce a table of words from it.
-This approach helps when running feature tests, as you can simply expect `userInterface.processText` to produce a specific table at the start of development, and keep extracting responsibilities to different classes and injecting them into the UserInterface class in order to finally pass it.
+This approach helps when running feature tests, as you can simply expect `userInterface.getUniqueWordTable(text)` to produce a specific table at the start of development, and keep extracting responsibilities to different classes and injecting them into the UserInterface class in order to finally pass it.

 I completed this task following TDD and red-green-refactor principles.
 Each failing test was followed by an implementation, which then resulted in